CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you send a file over the internet
+when you send your change to main repository which other can see that

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+The git log command shows a list of all the commits made to a repository.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to Github.

 ## Question 14